On limiting distribution of U-statistics based on associated random variables: Introduction

+For the rest of the paper, assume that $\{X_n, n \ge 1 \}$ is a sequence of stationary associated random variables with $F$ as the marginal distribution function of $X_1$.
+We next briefly discuss existing results on central limit theorem of U-statistics based on $\{X_n, n \ge 1 \}$.

-Dewan and Prakasa Rao $(2001)$ gave a central limit theorem for U-statistics based on stationary associated random variables using an orthogonal expansion of the underlying kernel.
-A strong law of large numbers for U-statistics based on associated random variables was proved by Christofides $(2004)$ using the concept of demimartingales.
+\cite{dewanprakasarao2001} gave a central limit theorem for degenerate and non-degenerate U-statistics using an orthogonal expansion of the underlying kernel. \cite{Dewan20029} and its corrigendum \cite{Dewan2015147} obtained a central limit theorem for U-statistics with differentiable kernels of degree 2, using Hoeffding's decomposition.
+The limiting distribution of U-statistics based on differentiable kernels can also be obtained using the results of \cite{beutner2012, beutner2014} and \cite{Garg2015209}.
+We have discussed the difference in our assumptions with an example in section $\ref{section4}$.

-In section 2 we state a few results and definitions which will be required to prove our main results.
-Section 3 of the paper contains a result on limiting distribution of U-statistics based on associated random variables.
-In section 4, we apply our results to discuss the asymptotic distribution of some U-statistics - the variance estimator, estimator of the squared mean and the central third moment estimator when the underlying sample consists of stationary associated observations.
-When the kernel is monotonic the limiting standard deviation of the U-statistic can be estimated by using the results of Peligrad and Suresh $(1995)$.
-However, for U-statistics based on non-monotone transformations of associated random variables these cannot be used.
-We extend their results to non-monotonic functions of associated random variables in section 5.
+The paper is organized as following.
+In section $\ref{section2}$, we state a few results and definitions which will be required to prove our main results.
+Limiting distribution of non-degenerate U-statistics based on $\{X_n, n \ge 1 \}$ is given in section $\ref{section3}$.
+In section $\ref{section4}$, we apply our results to discuss the asymptotic distribution of estimators of second, third and the fourth central moments.
+We also discuss estimators of skewness and kurtosis, when the underlying sample is from $\{X_n, n \ge 1 \}$.